neo4j/cypher-editor/docs/generated/export/svelte-codemirror-cypher.cyphereditorprops.md

 ### CypherEditorProps.autocompleteSchema property

-The autocomplete schema to use when showing autocomplete suggestions.
+The schema to use when showing autocomplete suggestions (and syntax highlighting)

 <b>Signature:</b>